Pet surrender services are by appointment only.

 Does your pet have a behavior problem?

 Always make sure to have your pet examined by a veterinarian to rule out a medical problem underlying the behavior issue.
-Research training options to help your pet succeed – consider local trainers in your area or check out a class at CHS.
+Research training options to help your pet succeed – consider local trainers in your area.

 Is your pet elderly or suffering from medical or behavior problems?